haze-09/battleship/README.md

-# template1
+# battleship
-my template with a webpack config and a few plugins
+a project made to practice using jest and test driven development.